SidSong01/CarND-Traffic-Sign-Classifier-Project/README.md

 Overview
 ---

 I trained and validated a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, I tried out my model on images of German traffic signs that I found on the web.
+After the model is trained, it was tried out on several images of German traffic signs that I found on the web.

 The main execution is `Traffic_Sign_Classifier.ipynb`.